 WAGE WAR - 'STITCH'

-Jeremy's most recent collaboration, where he's helped Wage War return with an absolute monster of a second album in the form of 'Deadweight', which is out this week via Fearless Records.
+Remember when Jeremy helped Wage War return with an absolute monster of a second album in the form of 'Deadweight'?
 And it was always going to be a total winner with this as the lead single, wasn't it?

 NECK DEEP - 'KALI MA'

 Neck Deep were always great, but their decision to team up with Jeremy on second album 'Life's Not Out To Get You' was a match made in heaven.
 Mr McKinnon even pops up for a guest vocal on this one.